 Tips for Growing Morning Glories

 - Soil: Morning glories prefer poor soil and will grow in nearly any soil as long as it drains well.
-Avoid adding fertilizer or amending heavily with organic matter as the added nutrients may cause lush foliage with few blooms.
+Avoid adding fertilizer or amending it heavily with organic matter as the added nutrients may cause lush foliage with few blooms.

-- Preparing seeds: Morning glory seeds have a hard seed coat and benefit from either soaking in warm water over night or nicking the seed coat.
+- Preparing seeds: Morning glory seeds have a hard seed coat and benefit from either soaking in warm water overnight or nicking the seed coat.
 Some prefer to file a small notch in the outer coat of the seed to allow moisture to enter and germination to begin.
 If you choose to nick the seed, use nail clippers, but use caution not to cut too deeply and injure the embryo inside the seed.

-- Water: Water to moisten the soil to the depth of the seeds when first planting and keep the soil moist until seedlings emerge in seven to 21 days, depending on the soil temperature and weather conditions.
+- Water: Water to moisten the soil to the depth of the seeds when first planting and keep the soil moist until seedlings emerge in 7 to 21 days, depending on the soil temperature and weather conditions.
 Reduce water to once or twice a week when the seedlings are established.

 - Deadheading: Deadhead morning glories daily by removing the shriveled flowers from the vine.
 This prolongs the blooming period and improves the appearance of the plants.